Richard H. Poff: Nomination to Supreme Court of the United States

 In 1971, when under consideration for the Supreme Court, Poff said in a newspaper interview that he had supported the Southern Manifesto and opposed desegregation because he believed he would have otherwise been defeated for reelection to the U.S. House.
 He voiced regret over his opposition to past civil rights measures.
 Within a year of those comments, he resigned from the House to join the Virginia Supreme Court.

 Legislation

 Poff is also well known as one of the men who, as a member of the House Judiciary Committee, sponsored the Racketeer Influenced and Corrupt Organizations Act, better known as RICO.
 Poff had an interesting take on RICO, which has since been ignored by the Supreme Court.
 Poff stated in the Congressional Record that the Act should be used only against organizations, and not individuals.

 Supreme Court of Virginia

 Richard H. Poff went on to become Justice and then a Senior Justice of the Virginia Supreme Court, where he served until his retirement.

 He died on June 27, 2011, in a life care center in Tullahoma, Tennessee.

+Personal life

+Poff married his first wife, Jo Ann Topper, in 1948.
+She died in 1978.
+They had three children.
+In 1980, he married his second wife, Jean Murphy, who died in 2007.